getify/You-Dont-Know-JS/async & performance/ch6.md

 ### Not All Engines Are Alike

 The different JS engines in various browsers can all be "spec compliant" while having radically different ways of handling code.
-The JS specification doesn't require anything performance related -- well, except ES6's "tail call optimization" covered later in this chapter.
+The JS specification doesn't require anything performance related -- well, except ES6's "Tail Call Optimization" covered later in this chapter.

 The engines are free to decide that one operation will receive its attention to optimize, perhaps trading off for lesser performance on another operation.
 It can be very tenuous to find an approach for an operation that always runs faster in all browsers.